 Inspire Cosmetics - selling mix and match cosmetics boxes

-Inspire Cosmetics have created a multi-step process for ordering mix and match make-up and cosmetics boxes.
+Inspire Cosmetics has created a multi-step process for ordering mix and match make-up and cosmetics boxes.

-They used the Beaver Builder WordPress page builder plugin to create a series of four connected pages in a tabbed layout.
-Each tab contains a separate list of mix and match products, created using the WooCommerce Product Table plugin.
+They used the Beaver Builder WordPress page builder plugin to create a series of four connected pages in tabbed layout options.
+Each tab contains a separate list of WooCommerce mix and match products, created using the WooCommerce Product Table plugin.

 This makes it quick and easy for customers to choose a box, select the contents and place their order in WooCommerce.